What is the Permanent Peoples’ Tribunal?

 Ten years ago, the Truth and Reconciliation Commission issued 94 Calls to Action after investigating the residential school system.
 Most remain unimplemented, while the recent discoveries of unmarked graves highlight the ongoing legacy of abuse, cultural erasure, and violence against Indigenous communities.
 The Tribunal will create a platform for global scrutiny of alleged crimes committed when Canada’s legal institutions failed to act.

-Watch the Tribunal Live Online
+Watch the Tribunal

 Tribunal Schedule